Reading time: 35 minutes

 Here are a few lead generation channels that can help you collect the information you need.

 A prospect/ lead engages with you across various channels during his journey.
+According to a study conducted by Statista, 73% of consumers engage with brands across multiple channels during their purchasing journey.
 Any of these channels can be successfully used to collect information!

 1. Chat-bots for data collection

-You can either use the Facebook Messenger chat-bots to engage your social media followers.
-Or custom-build your own chat-bot for your website.
+You can either use Facebook Messenger chatbots to engage your social media followers or custom-build your own chatbot for your website.

 Since the bots are conversational, there are two things to keep in mind: